renoise/definitions/README.md

 ## Usage

-To use the definition in e.g. VSCode, first install the **sumneko.lua vscode extension** as described here: https://luals.github.io/#vscode-install
+To use the definition in e.g. vscode, first install the **sumneko.lua vscode extension** as described here: https://luals.github.io/#vscode-install

 Then clone or download a copy of this repository, and configure your workspace to use the Renoise definition files: